LlewVallis/stable-list/src/doc.md

 In deciding how large each buffer should be, it is important to keep the performance of random accesses in mind.
 If buffers where sized randomly, indexing would require a binary search over all the buffer sizes.
-Instead, a doubling strategy is used, where the first buffer has a statically known size, and each subsequent buffer doubles the total capacity of the list.
+Instead, a doubling strategy is used by default, where the first buffer has a statically known size, and each subsequent buffer doubles the total capacity of the list.
 Although this is rigid, it allows indexing to be implemented fairly quickly with a bit of branchless bit-hacking.

+# Configuration

+Two things can be configured via generic parameters on `StableList<T, S, A>`: the growth strategy and allocator (the `S` and `A` respectively).

+The growth strategy must currently be one of the built-in supported options - either doubling or flat (linear) growth.
+See the docs for [`DoublingGrowthStrategy`] and [`FlatGrowthStrategy`] for more information.
+The default growth strategy is designed to work decently with whatever you throw at it.

+The allocator parameter controls where the list gets its memory from.
+See the [`allocator-api2` crate](https://crates.io/crates/allocator-api2) for more info.

 [^fast]: For some definition of fast